byteninjia/aigne-hub/blocklets/ai-kit/README.md

-# AI Kit
+# AIGNE Hub

-AI Kit is a blocklet that brings AI capabilities to other blocklets.
-With AI Kit, developers can easily incorporate AI into their projects and create powerful applications.
+AIGNE Hub is a blocklet that brings AI capabilities to other blocklets.
+With AIGNE Hub, developers can easily incorporate AI into their projects and create powerful applications.

 ## Features